jhoodsmith/blog-source/content/posts/creating-hugo-blog-post.md

 ### Automatic deployment to GitHub pages {#automatic-deployment-to-github-pages}

 1. Go to GitHub and create a repository for the source code and a repository for the deployed site.
-In my case the repositories are `blog-source` and `blog`.
+In my case the repositories are `blog-source` and `jhoodsmith.github.io`.

-2. In the "GitHub Pages" section of the settings page of the `blog` repository, set the source to the `main` branch.
+2. In the "GitHub Pages" section of the settings page of the `jhoodsmith.github.io` repository, set the source to the `main` branch.

 3. Add a basic `.gitignore` file to the blog directory root